Fun Things to Do in Nashville with Kids

 4. Pose with Murals

 I think these walls are so much fun, and kids love posing for pictures in front of the walls.
-You’ll make some wonderful family memories finding the murals around town and coming up with new poses.
+You’ll make some wonderful family memories by finding the murals around town and coming up with new poses.

 We went to the Gulch to find some wall art and ended up loving the wall across from the “What Lifts You” mural.
 There was a line wrapping around the corner of people waiting for the angel wings pictures, so we decided to go to the colorful wall in the parking lot across the street where no one else was taking pictures.